- Refined user interface is fun to use

 The battery is a 3000mAh affair and the screen comes in at 1440 x 2960 pixels, which equates to 570 dots per inch (DPI) of sharpness.

 But what does all that mean in the real world?
-Well, it basically means that Samsung has made one of the world's most powerful phones, with a battery that lasts through a day, a high-res display and loads of storage and which exhibits a real snappiness under the finger.
+Well, it basically means that Samsung has made what was at launch one of the world's most powerful phones, with a battery that lasts through a day, a high-res display and loads of storage and which exhibits a real snappiness under the finger.

-Our Geekbench tests returned a single-core score of 2008 and a multi-core score of 6630, which is one of the best we've ever seen on test.
+Our Geekbench tests returned a single-core score of 2008 and a multi-core score of 6630, which was one of the best we'd ever seen at time of testing, though newer flagships have now topped it.